CLCK0622/Poverty-Alleviation-Program/LiuPanMt/main.typ

   ),
   // Insert your abstract after the colon, wrapped in brackets.
   // Example: `abstract: [This is my abstract...]`
-  abstract: [This paper examines the role of transportation in poverty alleviation efforts within the Liupan Mountain Area of China.
-It argues that improved transportation infrastructure unlocks market access for agricultural products, fosters industrial development, and ultimately boosts incomes and well-being in impoverished regions.
-By analyzing the interplay between market openness, industrial structure, and strategic transportation planning, the paper provides recommendations for sustainable poverty reduction initiatives in the Liupan Mountain Area.], )
+  abstract: [This paper analyzes the role of transportation in poverty alleviation efforts within the Liupan Mountain Area of China.
+It argues that improved transportation infrastructure unlocks market access for agricultural products, fosters industrial development, and eventually boosts incomes in impoverished regions.
+By analyzing the interplay between market openness, industrial structure, and strategic transportation planning, the paper provides recommendations for sustainable poverty reduction initiatives in the Liupan Mountain Area.
+Such conclusions can be applied to understand poverty alleviation policies and thus improve efforts within the region. ], )

 = Introduction